mtnbarreto/chrome-extension-app/README.md

 3. Create a new branch from the main branch.
 4. Make your changes and commit them.
 5. Push your branch to your fork.
 6. Create a pull request on this repository with a descriptive title and message.
-7. Make sure you run `npm run lint:fix` before create the pr because github actions checks it.
+Make sure you run `npm run lint:fix` before creating the pull request because github actions checks it.

 ## 🏉 License